 First of all, cemeteries will definitely be crowded during this day.
 You won’t be able to drop a needle at all.
 Especially at the Manila North Cemetery(the largest in the Philippines), that is where we are going.
 Having that said, kids are very prone to get lost.
 Stores may either be closed on this day or be crowded too.
 Basically, it’s like your going to enter a survival mode battle on this day.

 Here are the things you need for Undas

 Above is some suggestion I found from Lazada.
 If your planning to buy one from them, click the banner to support our site.

-Most cemeteries doesn’t have urinals and in case there is, sad to say, it wouldn’t be clean for sure.
+Most cemeteries don’t have urinals and in case there is, sad to say, it wouldn’t be clean for sure.
 You don’t wanna let your kid pee just anywhere.
-Portable urinal is really needed since most establishments may be closed as well.
-I used to have the yellow duck potable urinal from Lazada as well when my Alex Zeus was just 3 years old.
+The portable urinal is really needed since most establishments may be closed as well.
+I used to have the yellow duck portable urinal from Lazada as well when my Alex Zeus was just 3 years old.
 It’s not really necessary to buy, you can keep an empty bottle.
 If your kid is a boy, the bottle is good enough.
 If girl, you must have a funnel in addition to the empty bottle.
 If you’ll check the banner above, the urinal funnel looks like the purple one.

 NEVER let your kid sit down just anywhere to pee.
 Especially if your kid is a girl.
 It can be dangerous and unhygienic.

 It’s important that your kid has a solid name tag, with complete contact details and address.
 I remembered that in Manila North Cemetery they provide name tags but just in case make sure you have some for your kids.

 Educate your child

 Kids nowadays are very easy to follow instructions.
 Make sure to do some briefing with your kid.
 Things you should let them know: